Even if you’ve been a couch potato for decades, now is the perfect time to get up, get moving and get fit. Here’s why—and how.

 Step #5: Make It a Habit

-Robin Hayes was always active—bicycling, gardening, riding horses—but she never went to the gym.
+Robin H. was always active — bicycling, gardening, riding horses — but she never went to the gym.
 That changed after surviving cancer and recovering from a heart attack in her early 60s.

 “I turned into a gym rat,” she says.
 At first, her workout schedule was tough.
 “But it became the backbone of my life.
 It gave my life order, purpose, and a challenge.”

-At 72, Robin hits the gym three to four times a week.
+Now in her 70s, Robin exercises three to four times a week.
 “What keeps me going is how good I feel physically and how much I enjoy the accomplishment.
 Exercise is a part of my life now, and I feel privileged every time I go to the gym.”